 This high salt concentration also changes the lake’s density, making Dead Sea swimming nearly impossible.
 Instead, you’ll float on the water without any effort.

 It’s one of the craziest sensations I’ve ever experienced; you can’t push any part of your body down.
-It’s a struggle even to try and swim, so just lie back and relax.
+Even trying to swim is a struggle, so just lie back and relax.

 The Dead Sea is also known to have therapeutic properties due to the high amount of minerals like potassium and magnesium.
 It was one of the world’s first natural spas!